balena-io/docs/pages/learn/deploy/deployment.md

 ### Template Files

-Often it's desirable to create a single Dockerfile that can be used and built for multiple different device types and CPU architectures.
-In this case, a `Dockerfile.template` file can be used.
 This [dockerfile template][template-dockerfile] will replace the template variables before the build is started.
 Currently the builder supports the following build variables:

 {{> "deployment/build-variables" }}